Lemoncode/master-frontend-lemoncode/05-testing/01-react/01-base/04-tdd/README.md

 ```

-- should return empty array when it feeds empty array:
+Should return empty array when it feeds empty array:

 ### ./src/mapper.spec.ts